kesavSaiVikash/ContentBlocks/README.md

    - passwordHashingDemo: A demonstration of how to do password hashing if we have a custom server and custom db where we can store the user auth data.
    - This file in custom_hooks/passwordHashingDemo.js is for password hashing demonstration purposes and have not been used anywhere in the project.
+   - Password hashing demo, if you want to test on your side locally you can just copy and paste the script in any free online JS compiler to see logging of the entire password hashing simulation.

 4. Configuration Files: